loscrossos/helper_comfyUI_accel/README.md

 ### BACK UP YOUR INSTALL

-before doing anything backup your install. this is done easily by making a copy of your venv
+before doing anything backup your install.
+You dont need to backip the whole comfy folder (which contains your models and what not) You only need to backup the folder of your virtual environment. this will be some 6-10GB depending on your setup.

 **on desktop install:**